Definition: the term dysarthria indicates language (speech) disorders.

 – Look in the eyes of the person speaking;

 – Be clear with the disartic person, so that he can understand it clearly,

-– Just repeat the part of the message that was not well understood aloud, it is not necessary to repeat the whole sentence,
+– Repeat the part of the message that was not well understood aloud; it is not necessary to repeat the whole sentence,